-Scottish Water confirms to the Licensed Provider within 10 Business Days of the date of its receipt of a valid application form:-
+Scottish Water confirms to the Licensed Provider within 15 Business Days of the date of its receipt of a valid application form:-

-that there is a need for a DIA to be carried out, with reasons given, for example, there may not be sufficient capacity on the Scottish Water Network.
-Scottish Water will forthwith set out the requirements to the Licensed Provider for the DIA based on the information set out in Form E in the Appendix to this Code.
-The Licensed Provider will then ether (i) accept or (ii) reject within an agreed period and in the case of the former arranges for the DIA to be undertaken; or

 that the application is a standard sewerage connection in accordance with the Wholesale Charges Scheme.
 Scottish Water makes a connection offer to the Licensed Provider and issues a permit to connect; or

 that the application is a non-standard sewerage connection subject to a reasonable cost payment in accordance with the Wholesale Charges Scheme.
 Scottish Water makes a connection offer to the Licensed Provider and issues a permit to connect ; or